OrcaBus/service-fastq-decompression-manager/README.md

 These events should only be used by other step function services.
 In order to run the Gzip FileSize without a task token, one can simply just interact with the REST API.
 This will be used by the fastq manager whenever a request to run to calculate the gzip file size is made.
-A user may also specify a fastqIdList instead of a fastqIdList,
+A user may also specify a fastqSetIdList instead of a fastqIdList,

 ```json5
 {